enkidevs/curriculum/lua/roblox-studio/intro-to-scripting-i/accessing-instances-with-variables-ii.md

 ## Content

-To create the connection point to the baseplate, we *must create a path through the hiearchichal system* of Roblox Studio.
+To create the connection point to the baseplate, we *must create a path through the hierarchical system* of Roblox Studio.
 Like a Windows file system, we **must access each parent folder** before reaching the desired file.

 In the image below, the **"parents"** are highlighted, which represent the path that must be taken.
 In the example below, the pathway to "Texture" is shown.